hermangroup/docs/governance/using.rst

   fall below the approval threshold
 - Budgets are processed (paid) in order of yes minus no votes.
 More popular budgets get payment priority.
-- Approximately 6176 dash (in 2018) are available for each budget cycle, decreasing by 7.14% every 210240 blocks (approx. 383.25 days).
+- Approximately 6176 historia (in 2018) are available for each budget cycle, decreasing by 7.14% every 210240 blocks (approx. 383.25 days).

 Object structure